[Withdrawn] Guidance for the public on the mental health and wellbeing aspects of coronavirus (COVID-19)

 What you need to know

+The coronavirus (COVID-19) pandemic is having an impact on everyone’s lives.
 During this time, you may be bored, frustrated or lonely.
 You may also feel low, worried, anxious, or be concerned about your health or that of those close to you.
+You may also feel concerned about the economic impact of the pandemic and how this could affect your job or finances.
+These are all common reactions to the difficult situation we face.
 Everyone reacts differently to events and changes in the way that we think, feel and behave vary between different people and over time.
-It’s important that you take care of your mind as well as your body and to get further support if you need it.
+It’s important that you take care of your mind as well as your body.

-This guide provides advice on how to look after your mental health and wellbeing during the coronavirus (COVID-19) outbreak.
+This guide provides advice on how to look after your mental health and wellbeing during the COVID-19 pandemic[footnote 1].

 What can help your mental health and wellbeing